Medicare Basics.

-(Whether or not receiving benefits from or
+(Whether or not receiving benefits from -- or subsidized by -- HP or HPE.)

 Medicare works differently!
 You